chesslablab/spablab/README.md

 Listening to commands...
 ```

-Also, it sends HTTP requests to a REST API that needs to be setup along with a database as it is described in the [README.md](https://github.com/chesslablab/chess-api) file.
+Also, it sends HTTP requests to a REST API that needs to be setup as described in the [README.md](https://github.com/chesslablab/chess-api) file.

 ### License